(Photo: Chafer Machinery/flickr/cc)

 Marcia Ishii-Eiteman, senior scientist at Pesticide Action Network, said that this dependency underscores the importance of immediate action: "We must heed the warning: we cannot continue down the path of dousing our fields with ever more toxic chemicals as a temporary solution to today's epidemic of herbicide-resistant weeds--a problem greatly exacerbated in recent years by dependence on glyphosate, now classified as a probable carcinogen."

-Troublingly, 2,4-D is just one key ingredient in Dow's Enlist Duo herbicide that was approved in April for use in 15 states by the Environmental Protection Agency.
+Troublingly, 2,4-D is just one key ingredient in Dow's Enlist Duo herbicide, which the Environmental Protection Agency approved in April for use in 15 states.
 The other key ingredient is glyphosate, which the WHO said in March is a "probable carcinogen" for humans.

-What's unknown, and perhaps even more alarming, is the fact that "when the EPA approved Enlist Duo for use on GMO crops, the agency did not consider the effects the two harmful defoliants may have on human health when mixed together," EWG warned Tuesday.
+What's unknown, and perhaps even more alarming, is that "when the EPA approved Enlist Duo for use on GMO crops, the agency did not consider the effects the two harmful defoliants may have on human health when mixed," EWG warned Tuesday.